 Over recent years CPRW Brecon & Radnor Branch has grown increasingly concerned at the rapid proliferation of Intensive Poultry Units across Powys, and the failure of Powys Planning Officers to take full and consistent account of the impacts of these developments on rural communities and the environment in the determination of planning applications.
-We have discussed our concerns with local politicians, Powys Council and Natural Resources Wales.
+We have discussed our concerns with local politicians, Powys Council, the office of the Well-Being Commissioner for Wales and Natural Resources Wales.

-In April 2017 Natural Resources Wales introduced some important changes intended to limit environmental damage to designated nature sites such as Special Areas of Conservation and Sites of Special Scientific Interest from ammonia emissions, but we have still not yet seen adequate consideration of landscape, environmental and amenity impacts in the determination of applications.
-For this reason, we took the decision to petition the Welsh Assembly to take long-term strategic action to ensure that the poultry product industry is environmentally sustainable, in line with commitments in the Government’s recent flagship legislation to ‘sustainable development’, the ‘sustainable development of natural resources’ and the maintenance and enhancement of biodiversity and resilient ecosystems.
+In April 2017 Natural Resources Wales introduced some important changes and detailed guidance for Local Planning Authorities, intended to limit environmental damage from ammonia emissions to designated nature sites such as Special Areas of Conservation and Sites of Special Scientific Interest.
+However, here in Powys we have still not yet seen adequate consideration of landscape, environmental and amenity impacts in the determination of applications.
+For this reason, we took the decision in early 2018 to petition the Welsh Assembly to take long-term strategic action to ensure that the poultry product industry is environmentally sustainable, in line with commitments in the Government’s recent flagship legislation to ‘sustainable development’, the ‘sustainable development of natural resources’ and the maintenance and enhancement of biodiversity and resilient ecosystems.

-We very much welcomed the help and support, both drafting the petition and collecting signatures, of a number of environmental NGOs.
+During the course of the petition we very much welcomed the help and support of a number of environmental NGOs.
 These included the Wildlife Trusts, in particular the Radnorshire Wildlife Trust, Plantlife, the Woodland Trust, Countryside Restoration Trust, Campaign for the Protection of Welsh Fisheries, the Angling Trust/Fish Legal among others, as well as a number of high-profile environmental campaigners.
-On 22nd May, our petition was handed in to the Welsh Assembly Petitions Committee, having attracted 4,567 signatures, mostly from Wales and neighbouring English border counties.
+On 22nd May 2018, our petition was handed in to the Welsh Assembly Petitions Committee, having attracted 4,567 signatures, mostly from Wales and neighbouring English border counties.

-The petition has been mentioned in the local press, on radio and online and has focussed some much needed political attention on the urgent problems surrounding these developments.
-To see how the debate is evolving, please see the following links:
+The petition was featured in the local press, on radio and online and has focussed some much needed political attention on the urgent problems surrounding these developments.
+To see how the debate is evolving, please see the Petitions Committee website where transcripts, webcasts and minutes of Committee debates are available.

-- 30th April: Letter from Lesley Griffiths, Cabinet Secretary, to David Rowlands, Chair of the Petitions Committee;
+- 30th April 2018: Letter from Lesley Griffiths, Minister for Environment, Energy & Rural Affairs, to David Rowlands, Chair of the Petitions Committee;

-- 12th June: Letter from Welsh Government’s Chief Planning Officer to County Council Heads of Planning.
+- 12th June 2018: Letter from Welsh Government’s Chief Planning Officer to County Council Heads of Planning;

 The Chief Planning Officer’s letter sets out the need to ‘exercise particular care’ when considering applications close to sensitive environmental areas or to homes and schools, and also the need to consider cumulative impacts.
 While this is most welcome, the letter addresses the range of problems associated with these applications only in very general terms.
-It remains to be seen whether it has an impact on planning decisions.
+We have not yet seen any clear impact on the quality of planning decisions in Powys.

 During the continued consideration of our petition, we hope to see: